NuGet/Home/designs/NuGet-RemoteFileService.md

 On the service side, we then retrieve the appropriate file from the appropriate location based on the entries in the MemoryCache.

-TODO: is the memory cache always going to have the content when the client wants it.
-If not, what should we do?

 ### Other Changes

 Several classes had a PackageReader property that was of type Func<PackageReader>.